momo-trip/SmartC2Rust/docs/translating-your-project.md

 ## 2. Project layout

 Place your project under `SmartC2Rust/program/`.
-This is the standard location for user projects, mirroring how the bundled samples live under `benchmark/`.
+This is the standard location for user projects.
 Keeping this convention means you can follow the Step 1–6 commands from the main README with only the project name changed.

 ```
 /root/SmartC2Rust/
-├── benchmark/
-│   └── ...
-└── program/                # Your projects go here
+└── program/
     └── myproj/             # One directory per project
         ├── src/            # Your C source tree (must build as-is)
         │   ├── main.c
         │   └── ...
         ├── targets.txt     # Entry-point specification (you write this)
-        ├── run_test.sh     #
+        ├── run_test.sh
         └── base_test.sh    # Original test script (you write this)
 ```

 `myproj` is just a placeholder — use whatever name you like for your project directory.
 Throughout the rest of this guide, replace `myproj` with your actual project name.

-> **Note:** The internal directory layout under `program/myproj/` (i.e.
-> `src/`, `targets.txt`, etc.) follows the same conventions used by the
-> bundled benchmarks.
-Looking at `benchmark/avl/` as a reference is the
-> fastest way to understand the expected structure.

 ---